dockstore/dockstore/README.md

 Eventually, this will be moved out as a proper Maven dependency on https://github.com/common-workflow-language/cwlavro

+### HubFlow Operations

-### How to perform a Maven release for a Stable Release
+#### How to perform a Maven release for a Stable Release

+This is for pre-release versions that have not been released to production.

 1. Create a release tag and iterate pom file versions `mvn release:prepare`
 2. Iterate the versions numbers in the pom.xml files `mvn versions:set -DnewVersion=<release version here>`
 3. Finish the release branch `git hf release finish <your tag here>`
 4. Release from the tag into artifactory (you may need permissions) `mvn release:perform`
 5. Change to develop and iterate to a snapshot version `mvn versions:set -DnewVersion=<next release version here>-SNAPSHOT`

+### How to perform a Maven release for an Unstable Release

+This is for release versions that have been released to production.

 ### Encrypted Documents for Travis-CI